matthiaskoenig/libsbgn-python/README.md

 * `examples/` python examples
 * `validation/` validation of SBGN files

-libsbgnpy supports py2 and py3.
+libsbgnpy supports python 2 and python 3.

 To cite libsbgnpy use the following BibTex or equivalent